mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-model/aid-property.md

 1. [CA (Command Attention)](https://www.ibm.com/docs/en/i/7.1?topic=80-cann-command-attention-keyword-display-files)
 2. [CF (Command Function)](https://www.ibm.com/docs/en/i/7.1?topic=80-cfnn-command-function-keyword-display-files)

 Both are used to specify that a particular command-key is available (other not listed are not allowed).
-Availability may be conditioned to an expression based on values of [Indicators](https://www.ibm.com/docs/en/i/7.2?topic=concepts-rpg-iv-indicators) set by the Application Logic.
+Availability may be conditioned to an expression based on values of Option [Indicators](https://www.ibm.com/docs/en/i/7.2?topic=concepts-rpg-iv-indicators) set by the Application Logic.

 Available commands are described by a number from 1 to 24 (corresponding to keyboard keys F1 to F12, and Shift F1 to Shift F12).
 Browser Pages may assign commands to clickable buttons.